voidfiles/ci-presentation/presentation.md

 I didn't have lot of time to work on them.
 Often, I would spend a couple hours building a new feature.
 Then forget how to deploy the website.

 Usually that meant that I wouldn't deploy the site.
 So, the feature I had just built, would sit on my computer.
-Who was that helping?
-It wasn't helping me, or the user, and it was increasing the risk that I would break something.
+Which didn't creat value for anyone.
+It wasn't helping me, or the user, and it was increasing the risk that I would break something when I eventually got around to rolling out the website.

 So, there are 2 major take aways for me during this time.

-First, I started automatting deployments.
-So, as soon as I was done with the feature I ran one script and the website was deployed.
+I started to automate deployments.
+As soon as a feature was done I ran one script and the website was deployed.

-Second, I learned that I got better feedback if I released early.
+The other takeaway was that I got better feedback if I released early.
 This allowed me to spend more time on features that made the sites grow.
-The longer I let features sit on my computer, the less valuable they were, and the more likely they were to break the website if I shipped them later.
+The longer I let features sit on my computer, the less valuable they were.
 </div>

 ---

 # Mixed Media Labs

-- automated deployments, but no CI
-- Evolved to have CI and CD
-- Moved very fast
+- Started with bits and pieces of CI
+- Wasn't continuous
+- Which slowed down value delivery
+- We improved the process

 <div class="notes">
 After Yahoo, I worked at Mixed Media labs.
-It was the exact opposite of Yahoo.
+It was the opposite of Yahoo.
 It was small and young, the company was less then 6 months old when I joined.

-But, it wasn't perfect either.
+It wasn't perfect either.

 In the begining we had automatted deployments, but I had to ask someone to deploy my code.

 Usually that person was busy and wouldn't deploy things right away.
 This caused a number of issues.

+We realized that this wasn't the most efficent process, and it slowed down our ability to deliver value to our users.
+We decided to improve the process.
 </div>

 ---